judss/judss.github.io/README.md

 ### 🧭 Overview

 A single-page portfolio site with smooth scroll navigation and scroll-reveal animations.
-Sections include a hero with profile photo and social links, an about summary, work experience, technical skills, interests with a photo grid, and a contact form.
+Sections include a hero with profile photo and social links, an about summary, work experience, technical skills, AI tools, interests with per-card auto-advancing photo carousels, current reading, and a contact form.

 ---